What’s Below:

 COOKING & STORAGE

-• Edible parts: Leaves and seeds
+Edible parts: Leaves and seeds

-• Medicine and Nutrients: Amaranth is a nutrient and medicinal powerhouse, with leafy greens that provide tons of essential nutrients like protein and fiber; vitamins K, A, & C; as well as minerals like iron, calcium, and manganese.
+Medicine and Nutrients: Amaranth is a nutrient and medicinal powerhouse, with leafy greens that provide tons of essential nutrients like protein and fiber; vitamins K, A, & C; as well as minerals like iron, calcium, and manganese.
 The grains also offer significant amounts of those nutrients alongside copper and complex carbohydrates.

-• Storing and Shelf Stability: To preserve callaloo, it's best to chop it before.
-Place the freshly chopped callaloo into a zip lock bag and store it in the fridge for a couple of days.
-If you’re planning to freeze the callaloo, you won’t need to drain it for a long time.
+Storing and Shelf Stability: To preserve callaloo, it's best to chop it before.
+Place the freshly chopped callaloo into a zip lock bag and store it in the fridge for 7-10 days.
 Place the cut up callaloo into a zip lock bag and remove the air before sealing it.
-Store the callaloo in the freezer for future use.
+Callaloo can also be stores in the freezer in the same way for future use.

-• Ways to Prepare: Callaloo can be sauteed, blanched, steamed, and put into soups and stews.
+Ways to Prepare: Callaloo can be sauteed, blanched, steamed, and put into soups and stews.
 It can also be made into a filling for patties and dumplings.

 RECIPES